 - Develop followers not leaders

-- Make sure everyone knows who is in charge — and it’s not Jesus
+- Make sure everyone knows who is in charge (and, hint, especially when it is not Jesus)

-- Demand that it be done the way it’s always been done
+- Demand that “it” be done the way it’s always been done – protect tradition at all costs.

 - Resist any organized system, strategy or plans to grow the church

-- Insist you have all the answers before you “walk by faith”
+- Insist you have all answers before you attempt to “walk by faith”

-- Put more energy into structure than serving
+- Put more energy and resources into maintaining structures and programs than into loving and serving others

 What am I missing?
 What else will keep a church from growing?